apisec-inc/documentation/docs/SecurityCategories.md

 <img alt="APIsec Screenshort" src="https://user-images.githubusercontent.com/75529175/166119702-91656384-e946-4d3c-9a06-27b8169bffde.png" />

-   The ***advanced section*** requires following information:
+   The ***Advanced Section*** requires following information:

    - **Key**: This is autofilled according to the name of the security model.
-   - **Assertions**: Provide the assertions for the said security model.
-The rules and details are mentioned in the comment box next to 'assertions'.
+   - **Assertions**: Provide the assertions for the security model.
+The rules and details are mentioned in the comment box next to 'Assertions'.
-   - **Security Model Description**: This is optional but it can be added to make it easy for others to understand the purpose of model.
+   - **Security Model Description**: This is optional but it can be added to make it easy for others to understand the purpose of the model.
 It can be written in plain-text or HTML tags.
    - **Assertions Description**: This is also an optional requirement but it can be added to explicitly define the meaning of assertion expressions.
    - **Remediation**: Admin can add the mitigation techniques for the vulnerability(s) covered under the security model.
    - **Tags**: The tags are for the classification of vulnerability(s). for e.g, OWASP Top#2 can be a tag for the security model that covers OWASP top 2 vulnerability.